-Of course, not all students' needs are the same -- students in engineering and medical studies, for example, may require new textbooks they’ll keep or a more powerful computer.
-But, generally speaking, here are 12 expenses campus life doesn't really require:
+Of course, not all students' needs are the same; students in engineering and computer science, for example, may require new textbooks they’ll keep or a more powerful computer.
+In other cases, some students may think it’s necessary and cost-effective to buy a printer for their dorm or apartment and share the costs of ink and paper with their roommates.
+Still others may find it necessary to take their car to class, especially if they live off campus and drive back home for the holidays or extended weekends.
+But, generally speaking, here are 13 expenses campus life doesn't really require:

-A printer.
-If you skip this, you'll save about $50 for a printer, $30 a pop for replacement ink and $9 per pack of paper.
-For less than $10, your teen could buy a flash drive instead, save his 20-page term paper on it and print the paper in the campus computer lab, which you may already be paying for.
-(Some schools include a technology fee in room-and-board costs -- $100 per semester in some cases.)
+3. A printer.
+If you skip this, you'll save about $100 for a printer, $30 a pop for replacement ink and $9 per pack of paper.
+For less than $10, your teen could buy a flash drive instead, save his 20-page term paper on it, and print the paper in the campus computer lab, which you are likely already paying for.
+(Some schools include a technology fee -- $100 per semester, in some cases.)
 Students may also have the option of sending files directly from their dorm room to a computer-lab printer.
 But make sure you ask about page limits and any printing fees.

 Of course, if you have a family plan, you should consider if it’s worth keeping your child on it versus getting him a prepaid plan.
-To learn more, read Smart Ways to Save on Smart-Phone Plans.
+To learn more, read How to Cut Smartphone Costs.

-Cable TV.
+5. Cable TV.
 Cut this additional expense by accessing a wide variety of current entertainment and news online.
-You can stream programs from your computer or a Web-enabled device, such as an Xbox 360 gaming console, a Playstation 3, a Wii or a TiVo:
+You can stream programs from your TV set and/or Blu-ray player (newer models have built-in capabilities for Web access and apps), computer or a Web-enabled device, such as an Xbox gaming console, a PlayStation 4, a Wii U or a Roku.

 --Sports.
-WatchESPN (formerly ESPN3.com) streams live broadcasts of professional sports, such as professional baseball, basketball, golf, soccer and tennis, and of course college basketball and football.
-You can stream WatchESPN content to an Xbox 360, but you must have an Xbox Live Gold membership, which starts at $5 a month, or $60 a year (same goes for streaming Netflix content with the Xbox 360).
+WatchESPN.com streams live broadcasts of professional sports, such as professional baseball, basketball, golf, soccer and tennis, and of course college basketball and football.
+Participating Internet service providers grant you free access to the site.